 4) wrap in a couple layers of newspaper, securing with sellotape.

-Apart from a disastrous flirt with leaky hose in Yorkshire (total waste of money, don’t be tempted), I had never used a watering system prior to living in Galicia.
-In Portugal we devised something along the same line as the canals in Galicia, but fed from a nearby spring.
-Here that has not been possible.
-The first summer we used our waste water and a watering can.
-There weren’t that many to do so this was adequate, but it was a job that seemingly took hours and of course involved a lot of walking up and down the terraces.
+Apart from a disastrous flirt with leaky hose in Yorkshire (total waste of money, don’t be tempted), I had never used a watering system, prior to when we lived in Galicia.
+After that, in Portugal, we devised something along the same line as the canal system we used there, but fed from a nearby spring.
+Here it has not been possible to either.
+And in our first summer we used our waste water and a watering can instead.
+At the time there weren’t that many plants so this was adequate, but it was still a job that seemingly took hours each day and of course involved a lot of walking up and down hill.
 Something better had to be organised eventually.
 You’d think by having our own borehole we’d have endless water.
-Wrong.
-First there is a limit to how much we can draw from it each year (about 120 m3).
-Then the pump has a finite life (2000 hrs), and at nearly a thousand euros to replace that’s a lot to find.
-Yet another puzzle for us to solve.
-The first idea was to bury 5 ltr water bottles, one next to each tree.
-There’s no problem getting the bottles, and pierced at the bottom with a pin they drain slowly enough to keep the plant alive whilst encouraging the roots to look for a better source, and thus only need to be refilled once or twice a week, but still hard work.
-What we settled on eventually was a compromise.
-Between saving water/ efficient use of time/ and cost.
-It’s a bought-in irrigation system, costs around 0.75 euros a plant (for the bits), delivers 260 ml of water per plant each day, and utilises gravity so no extra pump is required.
+Seemingly, but to me it seems wrong to use water of drinking quality when rainwater is usually sufficient.
+Also it would significantly shorten the life of the expensive pump.
+What we should of done was install rainwater harvesting, off the roof.
+Somehow that evaded us completely (we didn’t have any spare cash either) so mistakenly we came up with a system based on drip-feeding.
+It cost then around 0.75 euros a plant (for all the bits), delivered 260 ml of water per plant each day, and utilised gravity so no extra pump was required.
 Comprising: a main 40mm pipe, which runs from the top of the fenced-in area, following it round to the bottom, a distance of about 100 m.
 Off which are spurs at each terrace that run horizontally in 16mm pipe.
 And at approx 2 m intervals an even thinner pipe branching off, attached to a tiny stake, to water each plant.
-We run it just after sunset, for four minutes, giving them all night to take the water up.
+We ran it just after sunset, for four minutes, giving the plants all night to take the water up.
+This system was in use for three years then I decided to stop watering altogether, as it would prevent the plants from seeking the water table naturally.
+It was a scary decision but paid off.
+The infra-structure however can be re-utilised very easily to provide automatic watering should we in the future find the time to grow annual veg, once a rainwater storage system has been installed.

 To become truly sustainable we need to deal with all our waste on-site, leaving nothing to add to municipal landfill.
 So far it’s down to about one small carrier bag’s worth a fortnight, as virtually everything brought in either has no packaging or can be recycled here.